 The 2014 Annual Report of the Auditor General of Ontario was highly critical of the AFP model.
+Auditor

-Auditor General Bonne Lysyk estimated the province could have paid \$8 billion less if large infrastructure projects were managed exclusively by the public sector and completed on-time and on-budget.
+General Bonne Lysyk estimated the province could have paid \$8 billion less if large infrastructure projects respectively.

 However, recent experiences indicate that public projects are rarely completed within these parameters.

-The Union Station revitalization project was 24 percent over budget, the St. Clair Right of Way was 63 percent over, and hospitals in Thunder Bay and Sudbury were off budget by 75 and 154 percent respectively.
+The Union Station revitalization project was 24 percent over budget, the St. Clair Right of Way was 63 percent over, and hospitals in Thunder Bay and Sudbury were off budget by 75 and 154 percent risk from the taxpayer to the private sector.

-The 2014 Auditor's report ignores the primary benefit of the AFP model, which as noted above is to shift risk from the taxpayer to the private sector.
 The report also assumes that any government possesses the capacity to deliver 100 percent of projects on time and on budget.
 In reality infrastructure projects are often over budget which, in the AFP model, places the cost on the private sector.